Atmospheric Science Letters

 Atmospheric Science Letters is a monthly peer-reviewed open access scientific journal covering the atmospheric sciences.
-It was established in 2000 and is published by John Wiley & Sons on behalf of the Royal Meteorological Society, of which it is the official journal.
-The editor-in-chief are Rebecca Hemingway and Andrea Montani.
+It was established in 2000 and is published by John Wiley & Sons on behalf of the Royal Meteorological Society, of which it is an official journal.
+The editors-in-chief are Christopher H. O'Reilly and Massimo Bollasina.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.415, ranking it 57th out of 94 journals in the category "Meteorology & Atmospheric Sciences".
 Paul Hardaker is the founding editor.